AnkitBaliyan1/dashboard_automation_for_aangan/README.md

 **About Aangan:**

-Aangan is a non-profit organization dedicated to safeguarding vulnerable children and promoting child protection initiatives.
+Aangan is a NGO dedicated to safeguarding vulnerable children and promoting child protection initiatives.
 Through various programs and advocacy efforts, Aangan strives to create a safer environment for children across communities. 🏠👦👧

 ---